fangwei123456/spikingjelly/benchmark/snn_llm/qwen_conversion/README.md

 machine with network access, using the configured mirror when needed, and pass their local paths explicitly.

+Install the pinned model and evaluation dependencies into the active project environment with `uv pip install ".[qwen]" --group llm-benchmark`.

 ## Correctness

 `scaleout_smoke.py` compares dense, exact temporal, and signed-IF execution.
 It